-An introduction to the structure and function of the human body.
+This course is a comprehensive study of the structure and function of the human body.
 It includes elementary cytophysiology, histology, and anatomy and physiology of the integumentary system, skeletal system, muscular system, and nervous system.
-Laboratory work parallels lecture topics and includes microscopy, study of human anatomical models, dissection of appropriate laboratory specimens, and physiological experimentation.
-(Prerequisite: Successful completion of high school chemistry or a "C" or better in INSV030R and an Accuplacer Reading score of 70 or a "C" better in INSV011R Reading Strategies or permission of Liberal Arts department designee.)
+The course is taught at a level commensurate with the Human Anatomy and Physiology Society (HAPS) national outcomes.
+Laboratory work parallels lecture topics and includes microscopy, study of human anatomical models, dissection of appropriate laboratory specimens, and physiologic experimentation.
+Laboratory exercises are highly-sequenced, outcomedriven, and require cognitive, psychomotor, and application of technical laboratory skills.
+(Prerequisites: Successful completion of high school chemistry or a "C" or better in INSV030R and a Reading score of 70 on Accuplacer or Permission of Liberal Arts Department Designee)